koszeggy/KGySoft.CoreLibraries/README.md

 Console.WriteLine(sb);
 ```

-If a type has a non-default constructor it still can be deserialized after manually
+If a root object has a non-default constructor, its content still can be serialized and deserialized by the `SerializeContent`/`DeserializeContent[Safe]` methods:
-creating an empty instance:

 ```cs
 public class MyComponent